guivo/twitterwidget/README.md

 The javascript code doesn't properly render the content using the RStudio viewer, it is required to use a more complete browser to check the result.

+## Maintenance Status

+The package is not under active development but the developer but in case of issue fixes can be applied.